Dave-92-stack/Exercise-API/README.md

 ## Unsolved Problems

-* Currenlty the home button on the header doesn't do anything.
-* React-Auth Template link on the upper left corner needs to be removed.
 * When listing multiple exercises the resources don't have text to describe what the numbers are referencing.

 ----------